 There are also “natural” powders, sprays, and carpet shampoos for your home.

 “Natural” collars, sprays, powders, shampoos, and wipes all have one or more oil, such as peppermint, geranium (eugenol), clove, neem or cedar, as active ingredients.

-They are forms of topical flea remedies since they are put on your kitty’s skin, not taken internally (swallowed).
+They are topical flea remedies because they’re put on your kitty’s skin, not taken internally (swallowed).

 Remember, your clever kitty will lick off anything she can reach while grooming both herself and any other cats or dogs around her.